 Your application will include essays addressing the following topics.
 The essays are reviewed as a reflection of your writing ability, and should be well thought out and polished.
 Responses should not exceed four pages in length for all the questions combined.
 (Please compile your responses into a single document, but keep them as separate essays.)

 - Write an essay (approx. 750 words) describing in detail your educational history and background, as well as your academic and personal goals, explaining how these will be furthered by study at Penn in general and at LPS in particular.
 Please make sure to address whether your records and transcripts accurately reflect your academic ability, and feel free to discuss a specific academic topic you have enjoyed studying and explain why it is of interest to you.

 - Describe any nonacademic experiences that you feel strengthen your application such as employment, travel, community affairs, volunteer work, publications, etc.

 - Explain in detail what you hope to accomplish during your first year of study at the University of Pennsylvania's College of Liberal and Professional Studies?

 Letters of recommendation

 Each applicant will submit two letters of recommendation.
 Letters should come from individuals in a position to evaluate your professional and/or academic work, such as a supervisor or professor, and who know of your desire to enter the Bachelor of Arts program in the College of Liberal and Professional Studies.
-Recommendations may be submitted online or by mail.
+Recommendations may be submitted online (preferred) or by mail.
 For online recommendations, please follow the instructions in the Recommendations section of the online application.
-For paper recommendations, please download a copy of the recommendation form (PDF) and supply a copy to each recommender.

 Standardized test scores